 Regarding my own genetic history… I can’t say with complete certainty, but I believe my issues with anxiety, emotion, and eventual BPD came from a solid combination of genetic inheritance (being similar to parents in certain ways genetically) and absent or low-quality attachments with both parents.
 I also recall moments of high intensity family drama/conflict that no doubt contributed to destabilizing my brain parts that function to regulate anxiety and emotion.

-My father was and is a chronic worrier and very often distrustful of many things.
+My father was a chronic worrier and very often distrustful of many things.
 He quite often advised and warned me about the many ways life can go wrong instead of having conversations to teach me how to think for myself.
-I believe I was conditioned to follow Dad’s “worry and distrust” style of thinking because of the repeated exposure to his style of thinking (I grew up in Dad’s house).
+I believe I was conditioned to follow Dad’s “worry and distrust style of thinking” because of the repeated exposure to his style of thinking (I grew up in Dad’s house).

-My mother was and is a religious fanatic, and due to marital fallout with my father was dramatically in and out of my life several times between the ages of about 10-13, and then completely out of my life after she moved far away.
-There was toxicity and conflict between Mom and Dad whenever she came around, and it seemed like her religious fixations made the communication between her and anyone extremely difficult (if not impossible).
+My mother was a religious fanatic, and due to marital fallout with my father was dramatically in and out of my life several times between the ages of about 10-13, and then completely out of my life after she moved far away.
+There was toxicity and conflict between Mom and Dad whenever she came around, and it seemed like her religious fixations made the communication between her and anyone extremely difficult, if not impossible.

 The courts ordered me to have visits with mom.
 Even so, I didn’t want her to come around and pick me up because of possible conflicts with Dad, plus I was annoyed and embarrassed by her religious fixations.
 This pattern was the norm for several years while I was young, and I’m sure triggered lots of anxiety and difficult emotions I wasn’t prepared to handle on my own.
 The seeds for my full blown Borderline Personality Disorder were no doubt being firmly planted.